Paul von Hindenburg: Bolstering defense

-Headquarters routine

-Hindenburg's day at OHL began at 09:00 when he and Ludendorff discussed the reports—usually quickly agreeing on what was to be done.
-Ludendorff would give their staff of about 40 officers their assignments, while Hindenburg walked for an hour or so, thinking or chatting with guests.
-After conferring again with Ludendorff, he heard reports from his departmental heads, met with visitors, and worked on correspondence.
-At noon Ludendorff gave the situation report to the Kaiser, unless an important decision was required in which case Hindenburg took over.
-He lunched with his personal staff, which included a son-in-law who was an Army officer.
-Dinner at 20:00 was with the general staff officers of all ranks and guests—crowned heads, allied leaders, politicians, industrialists and scientists.
-They left the table to subdivide into informal chatting groups.
-At 21:30 Ludendorff announced that time was up and they returned to work.
-After a junior officer summarized the daily reports, he might confer with Ludendorff again before retiring.

 The Hindenburg program

 Under Hindenburg, the Third OHL set ambitious benchmarks for arms production in what became known as the Hindenburg Programme, which was directed from the War Office by General Groener.
 Major goals included a new light machine gun, updated artillery, and motor transport, but no tanks because they considered them too vulnerable to artillery.
-To increase output they needed skilled workers.
+To increase output, they needed skilled workers.
 The army released a million men.
 For total war, the Supreme Army Command wanted all German men and women from 15 to 60 enrolled for national service.
 Hindenburg also wanted the universities closed, except for medical training, so that empty places would not be filled by women.
-To swell the next generation of soldiers he wanted contraceptives banned and bachelors taxed.
-When a Polish army was being formed he wanted Jews excluded.
-Few of these ideas were adopted, because their political maneuvering was vigorous but inept, as Admiral Müller of the Military Cabinet observed "Old Hindenburg, like Ludendorff, is no politician, and the latter is at the same time a hothead."
-For example, women were not included in the service law that ultimately passed, because in fact more women were already seeking employment than there were openings.
+To swell the next generation of soldiers, he wanted contraceptives banned and bachelors taxed.
+When a Polish army was being formed, he wanted Jews excluded.
+Few of these ideas were adopted, however.
+Admiral Georg Alexander von Müller of the Military Cabinet observed, "Old Hindenburg, like Ludendorff, is no politician, and the latter is at the same time a hothead."